Forensic Archaeology and Anthropology

 For more information see our department pages.

-We are one of the most comprehensively equipped archaeology departments in the UK.
-Our facilities include project rooms with state-of-the-art interactive technology, teaching laboratories, a computer suite, a photographic studio, internationally renowned scientific research laboratories in DNA, conservation, isotopes, environmental archaeology, luminescence dating, palaeopathology, soil and bone chemistry, and collections that support research in biometrics, informatics, and Anglo Saxon stone sculpture.
+We are home to state-of-the-art laboratories, specialist technology and some of the best library resources in the UK.
+We have project rooms with interactive technology, teaching laboratories, a computer suite, a photographic studio and scientific research laboratories in DNA, conservation, isotopes, environmental archaeology, luminescence dating, palaeopathology and bone chemistry, many of which are used as learning resources for out postgraduate community.

 More information on our facilities and equipment.

 The best way to find out what Durham is really like is to come and see for yourself!